AppGambitStudio/serverless-docs/serverless-docs-backend/README.md

 - Use latest Serverless Framework and deploy using the `sls deploy --stage <stage name>`
 - Once deployed, go to the CloudFormation stage in AWS console and copy the Output Variables.
 - Output variables will be required in the `serverless-docs-frontend/app-config.js` file.

-- Make sure you put proper domain name or email in the `whiteListedDomains` and `whiteListedEmails`, otherwise you will not be able to Signup as a new user.
+> Make sure you put proper domain name or email in the `whiteListedDomains` and `whiteListedEmails`, otherwise users will not be able to signup.